Georges Danton

-Georges Jacques Danton (/ˈdæntən/; /fr/; 26 October 1759 – 5 April 1794) was a French politician and leading figure of the French Revolution.
+Georges Jacques Danton (/ˈdæntən/, /dɑ:nˈtɒ̃/; /fr/; 26 October 1759 – 5 April 1794) was a French politician and leading figure of the French Revolution.
 A modest and unknown lawyer on the eve of the Revolution, Danton became a famous orator of the Cordeliers Club and was raised to governmental responsibilities as the French Minister of Justice following the fall of the monarchy on the tenth of August 1792, and was allegedly responsible for inciting the September Massacres.
 He was tasked by the National Convention to intervene in the military conquest of Belgium led by General Dumouriez, and in the spring of 1793 supported the foundation of a Revolutionary Tribunal, becoming the first president of the Committee of Public Safety.

 During the Insurrection of 31 May – 2 June 1793, Danton changed his mind on the use of force and lost his seat in the committee afterwards, which solidified the rivalry between him and Maximilien Robespierre.
 In early October 1793, Danton left politics but was urged to return to Paris to plead, as a moderate, for an end to the Terror.
 His continual criticism of the Committee of Public Safety provoked further counter-attacks.
 Robespierre replied to Danton's plea for an end to the Terror on 25 December (5 Nivôse, year II).
 At the end of March 1794, Danton made another speech announcing the end of the Terror.
 Within a week, Danton faced accusations of purported royalist inclinations, leading to his trial and subsequent guillotine execution on charges of conspiracy and venality.

 Danton's role in the onset of the Revolution has been disputed, especially during the era of the Third Republic (1870–1940); many historians describe him as "the chief force in the overthrow of the French monarchy and the establishment of the First Republic".